Larimer Lounge Presents

 “I felt like I'd shown certain things on the first two EPS and the last thing I wanted to do was exactly the same thing again,” he says.
 “I didn’t want to put stuff out for the sake of putting stuff out, so I stepped back for a minute.
 I spent a bit of time figuring everything out and I really feel… I used the word ‘bulletproof’ the other day, because everything I'm making and putting out is music that I love.
 It sounds like a cheesy thing to say but I really am making music because it makes me happy.”

-After taking a leap of faith and leaving the band to undertake Phiilo full time, the risk soon paid off for producer/instrumentalist Nick Carruth and singer/songwriter Jonny William.
+After deciding to undertake Phiilo full time, the risk soon paid off for producer/instrumentalist Nick Carruth and singer/songwriter Jonny William.

 2721 Larimer St.